yatri04/EventManagement/backend/README.md

 4. Add tests if applicable
 5. Submit a pull request

-## 📄 License
+## License

 This project is licensed under the ISC License.

-## 🆘 Support
+## Support

+For support and questions:
-For support, email support@skillswap.com or create an issue in the repository.
+- Create an issue in the repository
+- Contact the development team
+- Check the documentation

+## Changelog

+### Version 1.0.0
+- Initial release
+- Event management with capacity limits
+- Student registration system
+- Waiting list functionality
+- Admin dashboard
+- Email notifications
+- JWT authentication